 - Risk: the artists/curators really challenged themselves with this work

 - Excellence: it is one of the best examples of its type that I have seen

 Quality principles for working with children and young people

-Understanding and articulating the quality of the work that organisations deliver by, with and for children and young people is core to our remit and so with the sector we have developed seven principles for organisations to embed into their work:
+Understanding and articulating the quality of the work that organisations deliver by, with and for children and young people is an important part of the Arts Council's remit.

 1. striving for excellence

 3. being exciting, inspiring and engaging